frees-io/frees-rpc-workshop/README.md

 ### App Client Demo

-Now, let's see how the auto-generated client can be used to invoke this service, we'll do it in our [app](./app/src/main/scala) sbt module.
+Now, let's see how the auto-generated client can be used to invoke this service.
+We'll do this in our [app](./app/src/main/scala) sbt module.

-First, let's define some needed instances to setup the client, like the port where the server is listening to the incoming connections.
+First, let's define some instances needed to setup the client, like the port where the server is listening to the incoming connections.

 Let's start with `implicits.scala` in [./app/src/main/scala/](./app/src/main/scala/)